JLChnToZ/Taggy/README.md

 ### Linux

-NBTExplorer is compatible with recent Mono runtimes, at least 2.6 or later.
+T@ggy is compatible with recent Mono runtimes, at least 2.6 or later.
 Minimally, your system needs the `mono-core` and `mono-winforms` packages, or whatever package set is equivalent.

 ### Mac

-*I have discontinured mac version in T@GGY, but you still can download and use it .*
+*I have discontinured the mac version in T@ggy, but you still can download and use it .*

 A separate Mac version with a native UI is available.
 All Mono dependencies are included within the app package.
 Minimum supported OS is OSX 10.8 Mountain Lion, but it may run on versions as early as Snow Leopard.